Building a Machine Learning Development Environment

 5. Installing CUDA & cuDNN

-In my case, I checked the CUDA versions compatible with both packages because I sometimes use PyTorch and sometimes use TensorFlow 2.
-You should check the requirements of the package you need and match accordingly.
+I checked the CUDA versions compatible with both packages because I sometimes use PyTorch and sometimes TensorFlow 2.
+You should check the requirements of the packages you need and match accordingly.

 5-2.
 Installing CUDA

 Go to the CUDA Toolkit Archive and select the version you confirmed earlier.
-In this article, we select CUDA Toolkit 11.0 Update1.
+In this post, we select CUDA Toolkit 11.0 Update1:

-Now select the corresponding platform and installer type, and follow the instructions that appear on the screen.
-At this point, it’s best to use the system package manager for the installer if possible.
-My preferred method is deb (network).
+Now select the corresponding platform and installer type, and follow the instructions on the screen.
+It’s recommended to use the system package manager for the installer when possible.
+My preferred method is deb (network):

 1